VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

+### This version of this chapter was part of our working repository during the project.
+The final version of this chapter is now available on MSDN at [http://aka.ms/cqrs](http://aka.ms/cqrs).

 # Chapter 4: Extending and Enhancing the Orders and Registrations Bounded Context

 _Further exploration of the Orders and Registrations bounded context._